-People at high risk for pneumococcal disease include:
+People at high risk for pneumonia include:

 Follow treatment as directed by your health care provider.
 Your health care provider may prescribe antibiotics.
 Always finish antibiotics.